-Unfortunately, there are a no tests that are clinically useful in identifying of the source of food intolerances, though there are companies out there trying.
-Your pediatrician may recommend an elimination diet wherein you try to avoid the culprit foods and see if things get better.
-If baby is still breastfeeding, mom may also try to eliminate certain foods, though that will only help sometimes.
+Unfortunately, there are no tests that are clinically useful in identifying food intolerances.
+Don’t trust companies saying they can find them.
+Your pediatrician may recommend an elimination diet.
+That’s where you try to avoid suspected foods and see if things get better.
+If your baby is still breastfeeding, mom may also try to eliminate certain foods, though that will only help sometimes.

 When Should You Call the Doctor or Go to the ER?

-The rule of thumb that our allergist gave us is that you use the epinephrine, and go to ER if there is any difficulty breathing, symptoms are particularly severe, such as loss of consciousness, or if more than one body system seems involved (i.e. hives and vomiting).
+Know the signs and symptoms of a food allergy.
+The reactions usually come on quickly.
+If there is any difficulty breathing, or if more than one body system seems involved (i.e. hives and vomiting), give Cetirizine (or EpiPen if you have it) and go to the ER.
 Remember that if you give epinephrine, you still have to go to the ER because symptoms can come back.